 - Operating prices

 - Repair & replacement prices; and

-For your next price negotiation, work through all 4 elements of “price” [your customer’s costs].
-Ensure that a minimum 2 or 3-year view is taken when your customer challenges your invoice price or makes an unfavourable comparison to an alternative supply.
+For your next price negotiation, work through all four elements of “price” (your customer’s costs).
+Ensure that a minimum 2- or 3-year view is taken when your customer challenges your invoice price or makes an unfavourable comparison to an alternative supplier.

 Pricing & Negotiation Strategy

-To undertake professional development of your team please download the brochure which and then make a booking via the pricing insight website to discuss your specific commercial requirements.
+To undertake professional development of your team, download our brochure now–and then make a booking via the Pricing Insight website to discuss your specific commercial requirements.

-For the past 10 years Pricing Insight has worked with a range of Australia’s leading building materials companies to develop effective pricing and negotiation strategies to drive revenue and margin expansion.
+For the past 10 years Pricing Insight has worked with a range of Australia’s leading building materials companies to develop effective pricing and negotiation strategies that drive revenue and margin expansion.

 These companies include: Adelaide Brighton, Carter Holt Harvey, Capral Aluminium, GWA Doors and Locks, ITW, Liberty OneSteel and Nover Building Products.

-We use a range of techniques to identify and generate margins and earnings growth all built from real-world commercial experience.
+We use a unique range of techniques to identify and generate margins and earnings growth–all based on years of real-world commercial experience.

 Click here to download the whitepaper.